LNG Ambition, Pipelines, and the Climate Debate in Canada

 Jackie Forrest:

-Yeah, thank you, David.
+Thank you.
 And thanks to our listeners.
-If you enjoyed this podcast, please rate us on the app that you listen to and tell someone else about us.
+If you enjoyed this podcast, please rate us on the app that you listened to and tell someone else about us.

 Announcer: